zynthian/zynthian-web2/pages/02.use-cases/02.effects-unit/02._content/content.md

 ---

 [column class="column-offset-1 column-6 main-cases"]
-Stomp-box ..
+Zynthian can be used as a powerful Audio Effects unit allowing to create a customized effect-chain for every available audio input.

+Official Zynthian Kits have 2 balanced audio-inputs with independent gain-control ranging from -12db to 32dB.
+Read the full specifications [here](/technical-specifications).
+You can connect directly a wide rage of input devices, like dynamic microphones, electric & acoustic guitars, piezos, line-in, etc.

-Zynthian includes hundreds of effects & filters that you can combine as you like.
-You can play the music style you want, recreating vintage sounds or exploring new textures.
+Zynthian supports the LV2-plugin standard and includes hundreds of audio-processing plugins.
+You can combine them as you like for sculpting the sound, recreating vintage landscapes or exploring new textures.

-The native Zynthian-UI allows you to manage up to 16 independent FX-chains.
-With the advanced MOD-UI web interface, you can create the more bizarre pedalboards.
-Limit is in your brain!
+The native Zynthian-UI allows you to manage up to 16 FX-chains.
+With the MOD-UI web interface, you can create the more bizarre pedalboards.

-Zynthian supports the LV2-plugin standard, so the list of supported effects is ever growing.

 The MIDI-learning workflow is quick & easy.
 You can adjust the parameters you want from your favorite MIDI controller.
 Buttons/pads (program-change) can be assigned to presets, and knobs/faders (CC) to parameters.

-Official Zynthian Kits have 2 balanced audio-inputs with independent gain-control ranging from -12db to 32dB.
-Read the full specifications [here](/technical-specifications).
-You can connect directly a wide rage of input devices, like dynamic microphones, electric & acoustic guitars, piezos, line-in, etc.

 Default latency and jitter is low enough for most of players, but if you are looking for extra-low latency, audio configuration can be tweaked.
 [/column]